sandravrdoljak/dfir-compendium.github.io/content/artefacts/_index.md

 ---

 Welcome to the heart of our forensic toolkit.
-I have pinpointed 25 crucial artifacts for forensic analysis across Windows, macOS, and Linux systems.
-This selection emerged from research, practical analysis and testing conducted during the thesis, aiming to highlight the artifacts that give the most significant insights for cybersecurity incidents.
+Here are 20 crucial artifacts for forensic analysis across Windows, macOS, and Linux systems.
+This selection emerged from research, practical analysis and testing conducted during the thesis, aiming to highlight the artifacts that should give the most significant insights for cybersecurity incidents.

-I have chosen 15 for a thorough examination, with a special emphasis on 10 that provide quick and clear insights, allowing for an efficient start to any investigation.
+Here are 10 artefacts for a thorough examination, with a special emphasis on another 10 artefacts that provide quick and clear insights, allowing for an efficient start to any investigation.
 This dual approach ensures a easy start to forensic examinations, validated by hands-on testing in real-world scenarios.

 ### Explore Artifacts by Operating System: